SpongePowered/SpongeDocs/source/plugin/metrics.rst

 =================

 In order to gain consent from server owners, plugins may request that server owners enable metrics.
-This can be of the form of a message on startup instructing the playes that they can enable metrics by updating the configuration option in configuration files.
+This can be of the form of a message on startup instructing the players that they can enable metrics by updating the configuration option in configuration files.
 SpongeForge and SpongeVanilla also provide the ``/sponge metrics <pluginid> enable`` command.